clynwatts/Impact_Map_Forecasting/README.md

 5. Open a pull request.

 ### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is part of a publication that is in prep.
+Please contact cwatts@umass.edu for citation and use of this code.
 ________________________________________
 This README provides a comprehensive overview of your project and guides users on how to use it effectively.
 Adjust the file paths, script names, and repository URL as needed.